Formally Verifying Deep Reinforcement Learning Controllers with Lyapunov Barrier Certificates: Evaluation

 \subsection{Case Study}

-We evaluate our approach on the 2D docking task from~\cite{ravaioli2022safe}, in which a spacecraft is trained using DRL to navigate to a goal.
+We evaluate our approach on the 2D docking task from~\cite{ravaioli2022safe},\footnote{Additional details on this case study are described in our recent related paper~\cite{Dasc2024Paper}} in which a spacecraft is trained using DRL to navigate to a goal.
 More specifically, a DRL agent maneuvers a \emph{deputy} spacecraft, controlled with thrusters that provide forces in the $x$ and $y$ directions.
 The deputy spacecraft attempts to safely navigate until it reaches a state that is in close proximity to a designated \emph{chief} spacecraft, while obeying a distance-dependent safety constraint.\footnote{Further details are in Appendix~\ref{sec:appendix:DnnTraining}.} We focus on this benchmark for several reasons: (i) it has been proposed and studied as a challenge problem in the literature~\cite{ravaioli2022safe}, (ii) there exist natural safety and liveness properties for it; and (iii) existing approaches have been been unable to formally verify these properties.

 \paragraph{System Dynamics.} The system is modeled using the Clohessy-Wiltshire relative orbital motion linear approximation in the non-inertial Hill's reference frame, with the \emph{chief} spacecraft lying at the origin \cite{clohessy1960terminal, hill1878researches}.
 The state of the system, $\boldsymbol{\state} = [x, y, \dot{x}, \dot{y}]^T$, includes the position in $(x,y)$ and the velocities in each direction, $(\dot{x},\dot{y})$.
 The control input is $\boldsymbol{\control} = [F_x, F_y]$, where $F_x$ and $F_y$ are the thrust forces applied along the $x$ and $y$ directions, respetively.
 Each thrust force component is allowed to range between $-1$ and $+1$ Newtons (enforced with standard piecewise linear clipping).
 As in the original scenario~\cite{ravaioli2022safe}, the spacecraft's mass, $m$, is 12kg.
 The continuous time state dynamics of the system are determined by the following ordinary differential equations (ODE), with $n = 0.001027$ rad/s: